Impeccability and Temptation

 12 The Scope of ‘Iṣma and Qur’anic Evidence

 Mohammad Haghani Fazl

-14 The Theological Concept of Imamate – How Islam Reconciles Human Perfection and Free Will
+14 The Theological Concept of Imamate: How Imamis Reconcile Human Perfection and Free Will

 Vahid Mahdavi Mehr

-Johannes Grössl is Assistant Professor for fundamental theology and comparative religion at University of Würzburg, Germany.
-He has published in Faith and Philosophy and Theology and Science and co-edited a volume with German translations of essays on divine foreknowledge and human freedom (Göttliche Allwissenheit und Menschliche Freiheit, Kohlhammer 2015).
+Johannes Grössl is Assistant Professor for Fundamental Theology and Comparative Studies of Religion at the University of Würzburg, Germany.
+He has published in Faith and Philosophy and Theology and Science and co-edited a volume of German translations of essays on divine foreknowledge and human freedom, Göttliche Allwissenheit und Menschliche Freiheit, 2015.

-Klaus von Stosch is Professor for Systematic Theology at University of Paderborn, Germany.
-He is an internationally well-known expert for comparative theology, having published 11 monographs and 40 edited books, among them, together with Francis Clooney, How to do Comparative Theology?
-He has held guest professorships at Jerusalem and research fellowships at Qom University (Iran), Harvard Divinity School and Georgetown University.
+Klaus von Stosch is Professor for Systematic Theology at te University of Paderborn, Germany.
+He is an internationally well-known expert in comparative theology, having published 11 monographs and 40 edited books, among them, together with Francis Clooney, How to do Comparative Theology?
+He has held guest professorships in Jerusalem and research fellowships at the University of Qom (Iran), Harvard Divinity School, and Georgetown University.